 Online dating success depends on visual first impressions.
 On Bumble, as soon as your profile appears, a potential match sees your primary photo and sometimes a snippet of additional pictures or text.
 If that main image doesn't resonate, they may never scroll through the rest—no matter how witty your prompts or how interesting your bio.

-Photo-based rejections happen in seconds.
-A 2024 study found that nearly 80% of dating app users spend less than 3 seconds deciding whether to swipe left or right on a profile’s first photo.
-Therefore, the image Bumble elevates to that top spot is vital.
+Photo-based decisions happen in seconds.
+A 2024 study found that nearly 80% of dating app users spend less than 3 seconds deciding whether to swipe left or right on a profile's first photo.
+Separate research from the University of Kansas found that people form accurate first impressions from photos alone in under 100 milliseconds.
+The image Bumble places in that top slot is therefore the single most important element of your profile.

 Bumble's Role in Photo Curation